 Currently the broker provides insurance products on a non-advised basis.
-When presenting terms to the client, on an advised basis, it is now the broker's role (and a regulatory duty) to explain the differences between terms and to give an appropriate recommendation to the client in line with their demands and needs (CII study text, M81 Insurance broking practice, 2021).
+When presenting terms to TB Ltd on an advised basis, it is now the broker's role (and a regulatory duty) to explain the differences between terms and to give an appropriate recommendation to the client in line with their specific demands and needs (CII study text, M81 Insurance broking practice, 2021).
 That is to explain how the extent of the cover provided by the contract, the cost of the contract and any exclusions, excess, limitations and conditions, meet the requirements of the client.
-To do this, the broker must identify and record the client's demands and needs prior to obtaining cover.
+To do this, the broker must identify, understand and record TB Ltd's demands and needs prior to obtaining cover.

-Therefore, as the broker, it would be my duty to match the insurer to the client's demands and needs.
+Therefore, as the broker, it would be my duty to match the insurer to TB Ltd's demands and needs.
 I would need to detail if there were any gaps in cover, if I have met everything they were expecting.
-If this is not possible, it would be important to identify the differences in the offers from insurers and recommend the one who meets the majority of the client's needs.
+If this is not possible, it would be important to identify the differences in the offers from insurers and recommend the one who meets the majority of TB Ltd's needs.